-Error in the Book:
+□ Error in the Book:

-- > The tables are per interface, not per router. - For compatibility, we have kept the table per router but added the input interface column. - > The book lists no input interface in the table. - The same label #s are allowed to be used in different interfaces of the same router.
-For example, See Router R3 in the "Label Switching Example" slide. - > The textbook notation will not allow this possibility. - Only one direction of circuits is shown for clarity. - > There is an equal number of reverse circuits that have their own labels not related to forward labels. - □ Out Label=None ⇒ MPLS Tag is removed.
+- > The tables are per interface, not per router. - > For compatibility, we have kept the table per router but added the input interface column. - > The book lists no input interface in the table. - > The same label #s can be used in different interfaces of the same router.
+For example, See Router R3 in the "Label Switching Example" slide. - > The textbook notation will not allow this possibility. - □ Only one direction of circuits is shown for clarity. - > There is an equal number of reverse circuits that have their own labels unrelated to forward labels. - Out Label=None ⇒ MPLS Tag is removed.
 In Label=None ⇒ Packet arrives with no MPLS tag.

-□ Why are the tables of MPLS per-interface, not per router?
+- □ Why are the tables of MPLS per interface, not per router?
 MPLS tables are used only to forward the frame from one interface to another interface inside the same router.
-And the label is changed so that the next router will be able to do the same.

-□ Does each interface on the same router maintain an identical table?
+And the label is changed so the next router can do the same. - □ Does each interface on the same router maintain an identical table?
 The tables on each interface are different.
-In the book, only one MPLS table is used per router, so we have added the input interface column to show rows used at that interface.
-If per-interface tables were kept, that column would not be required, and all rows will refer to the same interface.
+In the book, only one MPLS table is used per router, so we added the input interface column to show the rows used.
+If per-interface tables were kept, that column would not be required, and all rows would refer to the same interface.